nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 (`cmdline` is not writable), the other two also change.
 That's very neat to trick `ps`&nbsp;`-f`.

-I also discovered that the memory for the arguments seems to immediately follow `argv[0]`. `cmdline` also strongly hints this: the arguments are separated by a ASCII NUL character.
-What if I overwrite the arguments by writing beyond the end of `argv[0]`?
+The memory for the arguments follows `argv[0]`.
+`cmdline` also show this: the arguments are separated by a ASCII NUL character.
+So what if I overwrite the arguments by writing beyond the end of `argv[0]`?

 This is *undefined behavior* and dangerous ground but it seems to "work".
 In